agmalpartida/brand/content/posts/Postgresql/postgresql/processes/index.md

 done in 1.22 s (drop tables 0.03 s, create tables 0.13 s, client-side generate 0.80 s, vacuum 0.14 s, primary keys 0.11 s).
 ```

+## Parameters

+- `-T 300`: Run the test for 300 seconds (5 minutes).
+- `-c 200`: Use 200 concurrent clients.
+You can increase or decrease it according to the desired stress level.
+- `-j 50`: Use 50 threads.
+Increasing the threads helps to take advantage of the available CPU cores.
+- `-S`: Executes SELECT queries (reads) only.
+If you want to perform reads and writes, omit this parameter.
+- `-C`: Each transaction uses a new connection.
+This can stress both the network and the connection handler.
+- `-M prepared`: Uses prepared statements, which can improve performance by reducing the cost of query parsing.